Found this helpful? Share it with peers.

 How ADOGRC helps:

-A clear governance structure linking responsibilities to risks, controls and processes gives management real-time visibility and auditable evidence at all times.
+A unified governance structure linking responsibilities, controls, risks, and KPIs gives management real-time visibility and auditable evidence at all times.

-• Implementing and tracking technical and organizational measures (TOMs).
+Implementing, monitoring, and reviewing technical and organizational measures

 How ADOGRC helps: